Rigidity of infinite inversive distance circle packings in the plane: Introduction

-\begin{remark} Under the conditions in Corollary \ref{g-Delaunay lemma}, we further have that $h_{ij,k}+h_{ij,l}>0$ is equivalent to $\theta_{ij,k}+\theta_{ij,l}>0$ for non-degenerate inversive distance circle packings. \end{remark}

-Note that $h_{ij,k}$ is only defined for non-degenerate inversive distance circle packings, while $\theta_{ij,k}$ could be defined for generalized inversive distance circle packings.
-We introduce the following definition of weighed Delaunay triangulations for generalized inversive distance circle packings, which generalizes the classical definition of weighed Delaunay triangulations for non-degenerate inversive distance circle packings.
+Note that $h_{ij,k}$ is only defined for non-degenerate inversive distance circle packing metrics, while $\theta_{ij,k}$ could be defined for generalized inversive distance circle packing metrics.
+Motivated by Lemma \ref{g-Delaunay lemma}, we introduce the following definition of weighed Delaunay triangulation for generalized inversive distance circle packing metrics, which generalizes Definition \ref{defn of weighted Delaunay} of weighed Delaunay triangulation for non-degenerate inversive distance circle packing metrics.